drbean/edit/jeffreykuo/send_editing_Final_send.md

 **Abstract**

-The contemporary industry has an urgent demand for free form products in terms of function and appearance quality, the five-axis high-speed CNC machining technology has been developed and further improve the surface quality metric inspection technology is a big challenge.
+There is an urgent demand for free form products in industry nowadays because of their superior appearance and the wide variety of functions they perform.
+Five-axis high-speed CNC machining technology has developed to satisfy this demand, but further improvement in surface quality metric inspection technology is the big challenge it now faces.

 In this study, the effect of jerks on the performance of five-axis synchronous high-speed CNC ball nose end mills on freeform turbine mold